hkhajgiwale/jira_automation/README.md

 # jira_automation
-Repository to update the interact with Jira using CLI
+Repository to the interact with Jira using CLI

 # Introduction